Warbird: Airshows

 In Europe, one of the best-known warbird airshows is the annual Flying Legends arranged in Imperial War Museum Duxford in UK.
 La Ferté-Alais air show in France collects warbirds annually, too.
 Warbirds fly also in most of the Shuttleworth Collection flying days in UK every summer.

 In Australia a biennial event, Warbirds Downunder, is held at the Temora Aviation Museum in Temora, NSW "for a two-day celebration of Australian aviation history".
 The event features warbirds from private and museum collections around the country (such as the HARS collection), both in flying and static displays, as well as being regularly supported by current squadrons of the Royal Australian Air Force, including No. 100 Squadron and the RAAF formation aerobatic display team, the Roulettes.

+In New Zealand there is an airshow over the Easter Weekend each year, this alternates between the Warbirds Over Wanaka in Wānaka, Otago and Classic Fighters in Blenheim, Marlborough.
+These are well supported by the large fleet of warbirds in NZ, as well as the RNZAF and RAAF.
+There are also smaller shows held in Masterton, Tauranga and Auckland.

 Air racing

 Highly modified and "stock" warbirds can also frequently be seen at air races, since World War II-era fighters are among the fastest propeller-driven airplanes ever built.

 The premier event for warbird air racing is the Reno Air Races, held each September near Reno, Nevada.
 There are several classes of racing that facilitate the application of warbirds in the sport, including the: